muhammad-shahin/tech-and-gaming-events-react/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: D
+#### Answer: C

-<i>Explanation: JavaScript performs type coercion when using the + operator, so it tries to convert the string "2" to a number and adds it to 1, resulting in 3.
-Therefore, the correct answer is 3.</i>
+<i>Explanation: The code will output the string '12' because JavaScript converts the number to a string and performs string concatenation when we use the + operator with a string and a number.</i>

 </p>
 </details>